 An undergraduate minor may be taken in conjunction with a Health Science major, Psychology major, or other major.
 However, it should be noted that two additional courses beyond those required for the Minor concentration, SLP 310 and SLP 340, are needed for admission to graduate SLP programs.
 In addition, ED courses are required for Certification to work in public schools as an SLP.
 This complete set of requirements for admission to graduate programs in SLP can be completed as part of a pre-professional plan of study by SHU undergraduates, or as a post-baccalaureate plan of study by college graduates.

 This course provides a general introduction to normal and disordered speech, language, and hearing in children and adults.
 This course considers normal development of communication behavior, the nature of communication disorders, and reviews the various conditions associated with communication disorders.
-Ethical standards for the practice of speech-language pathology, contemporary professional issues, and information regarding certification, specialty recognition, licensure and professional credentials in speech-language pathology will be presented.
-Lecture format.
-Prerequisites: PS 252 OR HS 310 OR EX 320
+Ethical standards for the practice of Speech-Language Pathology, contemporary professional issues, and information regarding certification, specialty recognition, licensure and professional credentials in Speech-Language Pathology will be presented.
+3 credits; lecture format.

-SLP 300 Anatomy and Physiology of Speech and Swallowing 3 CR
+SLP 300/411 Anatomy and Physiology of Speech and Swallowing

-SLP 310 Introduction to Audiology and Hearing Science 3 CR
+SLP 310/412 Introduction to Audiology and Hearing Science

 This course presents an introduction to the psychophysics of sound, and practice of audiology.
 It covers the anatomy, physiology and common pathologies of the auditory system, impact of hearing loss, types and characteristics of hearing loss, conventional procedures used to assess hearing, interpretation of audiological test findings, and criteria for initiating audiological referrals.
 Issues of ethics, professional practice, licensing, and credentials for audiology practice will be reviewed.
-2 hours of lecture and 2 hours of laboratory experience.
-Prerequisite or co-requisite: SLP 200; SLP 300
+3 credits; lab/lecture format.

+Prerequisite: SLP SLP 210/410 Phonetics; 300/411 Anatomy and Physiology of Speech and Swallowing.
 This course presents an introduction to the physics and psychology of human speech production and perception.
 It covers basic acoustics, the glottal sound source, resonance and acoustics of the vocal tracts, acoustic features of vowels, consonants, and suprasegmentals of speech, as well as the physics and biomechanics of phonation, articulation, and resonance and the instruments, applications, and programs used to assess speech production.
 Principles and models of speech perception, with special emphasis on categorical perception, will also be discussed.
-2 hours of lecture and 2 hours of laboratory experience.
-Prerequisite or co-requisite: SLP 210
+3 credits; lab/lecture format.

-SLP 340/440 Neurological of Speech, Language and Swallowing 3 CR
+SLP 340/440 Neurological Bases of Communication and Swallowing.

 This course describes the development and anatomy and physiology of the neurological system that underlies communication and swallowing and is a prerequisite for further study in medical speech, language and swallowing disorders.
-2 hours of lecture and 2 hours of laboratory experience.
-Prerequisite or co-requisite: SLP 300; SLP 310
+3 credits; lab/lecture format.

-SLP 350/450 Introduction to Clinical Methods in Communication Disorders 3 CR
+Prerequisite or co-requisite: SLP 200: Introduction to Communication Disorders

 SLP 500 Speech Sound Disorders

-Prerequisites: SLP 210 Phonetics, SLP 330 The Development of Language.
 The purpose of this course is to provide advanced study of disordered speech-sound production including functional articulation disorders, phonological processing, and developmental apraxia of speech.
 Methods of assessment of articulation and phonological production, as well as a range of approaches to improving speech sound accuracy and intelligibility will be presented.
 Relations of phonological development to literacy will be emphasized.
 The impact of a range of genetic, motor, and cognitive disorder on speech sound production will be addressed.
 The impact of cultural and linguistic differences on speech sound development and disorders will be highlighted.
-3 credits; Problem-based Learning format.
+3 credits; problem-based learning format.

 SLP 510 Language Disorders in Children Birth-Five

-Prerequisite: SLP 330 The Development of Language.
 This course provides advanced theoretical and clinical information regarding the development, assessment and treatment of spoken phonological, morphological, semantic, syntactic and pragmatic disorders in infants, toddlers, and preschoolers.
 The impact of a range of medical conditions on communicative development will be presented.
 Differences in approaches to infants/toddlers vs. preschoolers will be highlighted.
 The impact of cultural and linguistic differences will be discussed.
-3 credits.
-Lecture/seminar format.
+3 credits. lecture/seminar format.

 SLP 520 Aural Rehabilitation